SciML/SciMLDocs/docs/src/showcase/ode_types.md

 natively in the solvers.
-Given the dispatch implementation of the Unitful, this has little overhead because the unit checks occur at compile-time and not at runtime, and thus it does not have a runtime effect unless conversions are required (i.e. converting `cm` to `m`), which automatically adds a floating point operation for the multiplication.
+Given the dispatch implementation of the Unitful, this has little overhead because the unit checks occur at compile-time and not at runtime, and thus it does not have a runtime effect unless conversions are required (i.e. converting `cm` to `m`), which automatically adds a floating-point operation for the multiplication.

 Let's see this in action.